erwidman/bank_ledger_interview/README.md

 # bank_ledger_interview

 ### Description
-The program provided is an implementation of very simple personal bank ledger.
+The program provided is an implementation of a simple personal bank ledger.
 It consist of a CLI and REST API which I created with intention of experimentation (I have never created a REST API in C#).
-There is a very simple React frontend provided in the directory FrontEnd which can be viewed in the browser locally.
+There is a minimalistic React frontend provided in FrontEnd/ which can be viewed in the browser locally.
 If the program is run with the argument "--webapi", it will execute the REST service on port 9000 : otherwise the CLI executes.
 I have the service setup to use my personal dev AWS RDS MySql DB for persistent storage.

 ### Implementation